-(b) The contours as proposed after completion of the operation every five (5) feet; (c) The proposed lateral support at all adjacent property; (d) The proposed drainage including calculations; (e) Other information necessary to indicate the complete physical characteristics of the proposed operation. (c) Condition s of Perm nit. ally desig ng a permit hereunder, the Select Board shall impose reasonable conditions gned to safeguard the neighborhood and the town, which may include conditions (a) Method of removal; (b) Type and location of temporary structures; (c) Hours of operation; (d) Area and depth of excavation; (e) Distance of excavation to street and lot lines; (f) Steepness of slopes excavated; (g) Re-establishment of ground levels and grades; (h) Provisions for temporary and permanent drainage; (i) Disposition of boulders and tree stumps; (j) Replacement of loam over the area of removal; (k) Planting of the area to suitable cover, Including shrubs and trees; (2) adve ing, repair and/or resurfacing of streets used in removal activities which have been cted by the removal activity. years Boar autho s, althoug d shall r orization, for removal of earth material shall be issued for a period of more than three (3) the such permit may be renewed for additional periods in the same manner.
-The require a bond or other security to insure compliance with its conditions of unless, in a particular case, it specifically finds that such security is not warranted in its decision, giving the reason for its finding.
+- (1) In granting a permit hereunder, the Select Board shall impose reasonable conditions specially designed to safeguard the neighborhood and the town, which may include conditions as to: - (a) Method of removal; - (b) Type and location of temporary structures; - (c) Hours of operation; - (d) Area and depth of excavation; - (e) Distance of excavation to street and lot lines; - (f) Steepness of slopes excavated; - (g) Re-establishment of ground levels and grades; - (h) Provisions for temporary and permanent drainage; - (i) Disposition of boulders and tree stumps; - (j) Replacement of loam over the area of removal; - (k) Planting of the area to suitable cover, Including shrubs and trees; - (2) Cleaning, repair and/or resurfacing of streets used in removal activities which have been adversely affected by the removal activity. - (3) No permit for removal of earth material shall be issued for a period of more than three (3) years, although such permit may be renewed for additional periods in the same manner.
+The Board shall require a bond or other security to insure compliance with its conditions of authorization, unless, in a particular case, it specifically finds that such security is not warranted and so states in its decision, giving the reason for its finding. - (d) Other exceptions. - (1) The removal of earth material in any of the following operations shall be an exempt operation: - (a) The removal of less than three (3)-cubic yards in the aggregate in any year from any one lot. - (b) The transfer of material from one part of a lot to another part of the same lot. - (c) The removal of material necessarily excavated in the lawful construction of a building or structure, driveway, sidewalk or path or other appurtenances incidental to any such building or structure, provided that the quantity of material removed does not exceed that actually displaced by the portion of the building, structure, driveway, sidewalk or path below finished grade. - (de) Permits in proposed subdivisions. - (1) It is the intent of the bylaw that the removal of the earth materials in an amount in excess of that permitted in paragraph (d.1.a) La) above from any parcel of land for which a definitive subdivision plan has been prepared shall be allowed only in the same manner as removal from other parcels of land in the town.

-Other exceptions.

-- (1) The removal of earth material in any of the following operations shall be an exempt operation: - (a) The removal of less than three (3) cubic yards in the aggregate in any year from any on lot. - (b) The transfer of material from one part of a lot to another part of the same lot. - (c) The removal of material necessarily excavated in the lawful construction of a building or structure, driveway, sidewalk or path or other appurtenances incidental to any such building or structure, provided that the quantity of material removed does not exceed that actually displaced by the portion of the building, structure, driveway, sidewalk or path below finished grade. - (e) Permits in proposed subdivisions. - (1) It is the intent of the by-law that the removal of the earth materials in an amount in excess of that permitted in paragraph (d.1.a) La) above from any parcel of land for which a definitive subdivision plan has been prepared shall be allowed only in the same manner as removal from other parcels of land in the town.
 Consequently, approval of a subdivision plan by the Planning and Economic Development Board shall not be construed as authorizing the removal of material in excess of three (3) cubic yards from the premises.